 Phase 1: Planning

-The planning phase is the most important phase of the campaign because it sets the foundation for the entire campaign.
+The planning phase is the most important phase of the campaign because it sets the foundation for the entire fundraising effort.
 During this phase, you will develop your campaign strategy, set your fundraising goals, and identify your donor base.
-You will also need to create campaign materials, such as, a case for support and a donor brochure.
+In addition, exploring creative nonprofit fundraising ideas and developing engaging campaign materials, such as a compelling case for support and an attractive donor brochure, can significantly enhance the effectiveness of your fundraising campaign.

 Phase 2: Quiet Phase